-The San Pedro Market in Cusco, Peru is a huge, open air market that operates every day of the week.
+The San Pedro Market in Cusco, Peru (Mercado Central de San Pedro) is a huge food market, open seven days a week.
 The building itself is one block long and three blocks wide.
-Vendors are squeezed into every bit of space, and they sprawl out of the market onto the streets and sidewalks nearby where indigenous women and children sell foods and herbs they lay out on blankets.
-I couldn’t get enough of exploring this vast commercial center.
+Vendors are packed into every bit of space inside.
+Outside, indigenous women and children sell foods and herbs they lay out on blankets.
+I couldn’t get enough of exploring this vast public market.
 I could have wandered the stalls for hours.

-Markets around the world have beautiful produce and assortments of vegetables, but I’ve never been to a market with such an interesting variety of items being sold.
-There is also just a lot of weird food in Peru!
+Markets around the world have beautiful produce and assortments of vegetables, but I’ve never been to a market that sells such a wide variety of items.
+I guess I should have expected this–there’s a lot of wonderful food in Peru.

-Here are the 15 of the most interesting items we saw at Cusco’s San Pedro market, in increasing order of weirdness:
+Here are the 15 of the most interesting items we saw at San Pedro Market Cusco, ranked.

 15. Beautiful pastries